rpkak/ESLint-PR-review/README.md

           src: ./src/**
 ```

-Use `rpkak/ESLint-PR-review@latest` to get the latest version ESLint PR review.
+Use `rpkak/ESLint-PR-review@latest` to get the latest none development version ESLint PR review.

 Please report everything like bugs by creating an [issue](https://github.com/rpkak/ESLint-PR-review/issues/new/choose).